dhisana-ai/gtm-ai-tools/README.md

 The homepage now offers two options:

-1. **Run a Utility** – select any script from the `utils/` directory and provide its command‑line parameters.
-If a script requires a CSV input you can upload the file directly in the form.
+1. **Run a Utility** – choose an available tool by its description and provide the command‑line parameters.
+If a utility requires a CSV input you can upload the file directly in the form.
 When a utility produces a CSV output a download link will be displayed.
 Plain text output is shown in the page.
 2. **Build My Own Workflow** – describe a workflow in free text.
 The current